What’s New in 2016-17

 Teams cannot qualify for the PACE NSC through competitions whose questions focus entirely or predominantly on a single academic subject (e.g. National History Bee and Bowl, National Science Bowl).
 The Wild Card Committee may consider performance at subject-specific academic competitions in the event that an applying team has a lack of available opportunities to play all-subject quizbowl in their area.

-If you have any questions about NSC qualification, feel free to contact PACE President Mike Bentley at firstname.lastname@example.org.
-The first batch of notices about qualifier status will be going out in mid-August.
+If you have any questions about NSC qualification, feel free to contact PACE Treasurer Mike Bentley at firstname.lastname@example.org.
+The first batch of notices about qualifier status will be going out in mid-September.